CDLUC3/ezid-service/creating-and-managing-shoulders.md

 `ssh username@uc3-ezidui01x2-stg.cdlib.org`

-3. When prompted, enter your password

-*Note: Server passwords are created and managed by the IAS team*
+3. If prompted, enter your password.
+Server passwords are created and managed by the IAS team.
+As of November 23, IAS is preferring that servers be accessed via ssh key instead of passwords.
+Contact IAS if you need a ssh key and/or need help using it to access EZID.

 5. Become the EZID role account user:
 `sudo su - ezid`